 The type of shut-eye they got was important, too.
 Adults who said they got good-quality sleep also had healthier arteries than those who didn't sleep soundly.

-If you have trouble falling asleep or staying asleep at night, or if you don't feel refreshed after a full night in bed, talk to your doctor about how healthier sleep habits might improve your slumber.
+If you have trouble falling asleep or staying asleep at night, or if you don't feel refreshed after a full night in bed, talk to your doctor about what changes you can make to help.

 2. Keep the pressure off.

 That cuff squeezing your arm at every doctor's visit is important.
 It measures the amount of pressure flowing through your arteries with every heartbeat.

 If your blood pressure gets too high, the extra force can damage artery walls and create scar tissue.
 That makes it harder for blood and oxygen to get to and from your heart.
 The heart has to pump harder and gets worn out faster.
 If it can't get enough oxygen, parts can start to die.